valgaze/extension-toolkit/README.md

 - This will start **[Storybook](https://storybook.js.org/)** and open a new browser window at `http://localhost:6006`

 - Storybook lets you build and test your extensions in a sandbox environment.
-You can create different scenarios ("stories") to validate your extension's behavior, collaborate with team members, and ensure everything works perfectly before integrating with the chat widget.
-It's like a playground where you can experiment and fine-tune your extension without worrying (yet!) about the details of a large conversation system
+You can create different scenarios ("stories") to validate your extension's behavior, collaborate with team members, and ensure everything works perfectly before integrating with the chat widget

+- It's like a playground where you can experiment and fine-tune your extension without worrying (yet!) about the details of a large conversation system

 ![Storybook](./assets/storybook.gif)

 ## 7) Test with Live Widget

-- Run the following command to start the live widget
+- Run the following command to start the live chat widget

 ```sh
 npm run dev